jennybc/debugging/README.md

 ## Video

-The talk will be live-streamed: *link to come*
+The talk will be live-streamed.

+  * 9:00 AM - 10:00 AM, January 30, 2020 (Thursday, day 2 of conf)
+  * At that time, visit <https://rstudio.com/conference/> and it should be obvious how to access the stream.

-Video is available here: *link to come, eventually*
+Video is available here: *link to come, eventually, after the conference*

 ## Credits and resources